Kitware/Danesfield/README.rst

 ==================

-The Danesfield pipeline can be run from a command line using `tools/run_danesfield.py` via a docker container.
+The Danesfield pipeline can be run from a command line using `tools/run_danesfield.py` and constructing a danesfield configuration file based on the example in `<input.ini>`_.

-- Ensure the latest danesfield docker image and nvidia-docker.
+If running via the docker container, first ensure you have the latest danesfield docker image and nvidia-docker.
+Use ``nvidia-docker`` to start a bash session inside the container:
-- Create/edit a danesfield configuration file `input.ini`
-- Start an docker session with access to `run_danesfield.py` and `input.ini`

 .. code-block::

     nvidia-docker run -it --rm --gpus all --shm-size 8G\
      -v /$DATA:/mnt kitware/danesfield /bin/bash

-where `$DATA` is a path to data with point cloud, imagery, input.ini
+where ``$DATA`` is a path on the host to data directory containing your input imagery or point cloud and input.ini.
+This host directory is mounted inside the container at ``/mnt`` in the above command.

+Once the environment is set up, you can execute a pipeline to process either multiple satellite images or start with a geospatial point cloud.
-- To execute a pipeline with a point cloud, run
+To execute a pipeline with a point cloud, run

 .. code-block::

     python run_danesfield.py path/to/input.ini

-Note: `<input.ini>`_ should contain a valid point cloud path via `p3d_fpath`.
+Note: `<input.ini>`_ should contain a valid point cloud path via ``p3d_fpath``.

-- To execute a pipeline with a set of satellite images, run
+To execute a pipeline with a set of satellite images, run

 .. code-block::

     python run_danesfield.py --image path/to/input.ini

-Note: `<input.ini>`_ should contain a valid path to imagery via `imagery_dir`.
+Note: `<input.ini>`_ should contain a valid path to imagery via ``imagery_dir``.

-- See comments in `<input.ini>`_ for each configuration option.
+See comments in `<input.ini>`_ for each configuration option.

-- See more options on runnning danesfield pipeline, execute
+To see more options on runnning danesfield pipeline, execute

 .. code-block::